 Create a project on the platform and navigate to the Datasets view.

-Click New dataset and upload the csv with your Slack messages.
+Click Choose files and upload the csv file with your Slack messages.

 Select the message feature, click the spanner and make sure that: